Imeshnaga/data-analyst-imesh/README.md

 -	Visualizations illustrating the key data insights and confirmations of data quality checks were conducted during the process.
 #	Timeline:
 - Expected completion of the project: 6 weeks, including phases for assessment, cleaning, transformation, and documentation.

+This modified project description ensures that the project objectives and datasets align with the HR-Occupational Health and Safety domain and UCW's inspection report analysis.
+# Screen shots